 Stream Type (logo) Product Description Master Audio DTS-HD Master Audio, up to 7.1 channels of variable bit rate lossless compression, sampling rates of 48 kHz, 96 kHz and 192 kHz, with backwards compatible, constant bit rate substream.
-Only available for Blu-ray Disc destination format.
+Available in Blu-Ray Disc and Digital Delivery destination formats.
 For 192 kHz source material, supports 2.0 to 5.1 channels.
 High Resolution Audio DTS-HD High Resolution Audio, up to 7.1 channels lossy compression, bit rates up to 6 Mbps for Blu-ray.
-Only available in Blu-ray Disc destination format.
+Available in Blu-Ray Disc and Digital Delivery destination formats.
 Digital Surround ES DTS-ES, up to 6.1 discrete channels at bit rates up to 1.5 Mbps.
-Available in all destination formats except for Blu- ray Disc Secondary Audio Digital Surround 96/24 DTS 96/24, up to 6.1 ES Matrixed channels, at bit rates up to 1.5 Mbps from source files with a sample rate of 96kHz.
-Available for Blu-Ray and DVD destination formats.
-Citts Digital Surround DTS Digital Surround up to 5.1 channels, at bit rates up to 1.5 Mbps for DVD.
+Available in all destination formats except for Bluray Disc Secondary Audio Digital Surround 96/24 DTS 96/24, up to 6.1 ES Matrixed channels, at bit rates up to 1.5 Mbps from source files with a sample rate of 96kHz.
+Available for Blu-Ray, DVD, and Digital Delivery destination formats.
+Digital Surround DTS Digital Surround up to 5.1 channels, at bit rates up to 1.5 Mbps for DVD.
 Available with all destination formats except for Blu-Ray Secondary Audio.
-DTS-HD Express (Low Bit Rate).
-For Blu-Ray Secondary Audio up to 5.1 channels.
+Express Express DTS-HD Express (Low Bit Rate).
+For Blu-Ray Secondary Audio and Digital Delivery destination formats with up to 5.1 channels.